wol-jsull/RAGPROJ/README.md

 ## Unexpected results

 - Some patents with long formulas, diagrams, or image-heavy layouts produced **zero extractable text**, requiring manual patching.
+Patent text pasted in with Adobe OCR.
 - Retrieval strongly favored a few patents with very dense LLM descriptions, potentially skewing results.
+Some patents more relevant than others.

 ---